Supermagnum/Supermorse/README.md

 ![Supermorse Screenshot](https://github.com/Supermagnum/Supermorse/blob/main/screenshot.png))

+## The programming:
+I have a neurological condition that makes it impossible for me to understand programming.
+I had to use a AI.

 ## Overview

 Supermorse is a web-based Morse code training application designed to teach Morse code progressively using sound output and a real physical Morse key connected through an Arduino.
 The application implements the Koch method, a scientifically-backed learning approach that has proven to be one of the most effective ways to learn Morse code.